Published:

 Assets represent resources that provide future economic value to your business.
 For rental owners, this includes liquid cash and physical property.

-• Security Deposit Accounts: Specialized bank accounts holding tenant funds.
-Trust accounting regulations often require these to be separate from operating funds.
+• Security deposit accounts: Specialized bank accounts holding tenant funds.
+Trust accounting regulations often require that these be kept separate from operating funds.

 Liabilities